Rawrshak/Asset-Frameworks/Drafts/PublicAssetMetadata.md

 ## Abstract

-The public metadata is standardized so that all front-end applications know how to parse and show information about the NFTs.
+The public asset metadata is standardized so that all front-end applications know how to parse and show information about each asset.
 This will also be downloaded, processed, and displayed in Rawrshak-enabled games.

+## Terminology

+`Asset` - the data stored representing in-game tradable items.
+`Tokens` - these are the on-chain representation of ownership of asset instances.
+`Public Metadata` - metadata that is retrievable by any user `Private metadata` - metadata that is only retrievable by the token holder for that asset (and developers wallets)

 ## Specification

 The public metadata schema will be based on the [ERC-1155 schema](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1155.md#erc-1155-metadata-uri-json-schema).

-## Rationale

-The public metadata schema is based on the ERC-1155 schema in order to be usable by other marketplaces in the cryptospace.
-This allows gamers to buy and sell their assets on any marketplace that supports ERC-1155 assets.

 ```
 {